Samuel Kounaves

 Planetary Chemical Analysis & Astrobiology -

-In the search for life in our solar system over the past several decades, it has become increasingly clear that there may be multiple worlds besides Earth that either once had or may still have environments capable of supporting microbial life as we know it.
-Our current research is focused on two aspects of this search:
+Over the past several decades it has become increasingly clear that there may be multiple worlds in our solar system besides Earth that either once had or may still have environments capable of supporting microbial life as we know it.
+Our current NASA supported research is focused on two aspects of the search for life in our solar system:

 Education

-• DSc (PhD) Chemistry, Université de Genève, Geneva, Switzerland, 1985
+- DSc (PhD) Chemistry, Université de Genève, Geneva, Switzerland, 1985

-• MS Chemistry, California State University, San Diego (SDSU), San Diego, United States, 1978
+- MS Chemistry, California State University, San Diego (SDSU), San Diego, United States, 1978

-• BS Chemistry, California State University, San Diego (SDSU), San Diego, United States, 1975
+- BS Chemistry, California State University, San Diego (SDSU), San Diego, United States, 1975

 Biography